RTWeiss/Xcode-Corona-Editor/Readme.md

 #Xcode Corona Editor#
-Created by Jacob Nielsen 2014
+Xcode as IDE for Corona SDK - Created by Jacob Nielsen 2014

-Works with Xcode 4+5
+Works with Xcode 4+5 - Corona SDK, Corona Enterprise and CoronaCards

-Corona SDK, Corona Enterprise and CoronaCards
+Feel free to clone this repository and send me pull requests if you come up with improvements or new features.

 --------------------------------------------------------------